Mechanical form factors and densities of non-relativistic fermions: Fermion densities in pilot wave theory

 which in effect defines the Bohmian momentum.
 In fact, this expression for the Bohmian momentum agrees exactly with the result of Bohm and Hiley~\cite{Bohm:2006und}, which itself follows from the quantum Hamilton-Jacobi equation~\cite{bohm1955causal}.
 Accordingly, I also reproduce their observation that:

+which, to be sure, is a generic feature of having an asymmetric EMT (see the discussion by Hehl~\cite{Hehl:1976vr} for instance).
 This again suggests that the pilot wave interpretation prefers the asymmetric EMT; the symmetric EMT instead gives equal momentum and mass flux densities, both of which involve the peculiar mixture $\bm{v}_{\conv} + \frac{1}{2} \bm{v}_{\slnd}$.

 Since the pilot wave interpretation favors it, I will focus exclusively on the asymmetric EMT for the remainder of this work.
 The inequivalence between momentum and velocity however raises a pertinent question: how do we define the rest frame in the pilot wave formulation?
 Should it be the zero-velocity frame, or the zero-momentum frame?
 Each choice will lead to different conclusions about the fermion's internal densities, since boosts from the rest frame mix components of the EMT---see Eq.~(\ref{eqn:full:zero}).